BackmanLab/ChromGEM/New_README.md

 ### Input

 - SR-EV model parameters $\alpha$ and $\phi$.
 - If needed, other minor SR-EV generation settings defined in the source implementation, namely the simulation box dimensions.
-This would likely need to be tweaked for SREV configurations with $\phi$ > 0.12 to avoid overcrowding in the box before the SREV algorithm approaches the desired $\phi$.
+This would likely need to be tweaked for SREV configurations with $\phi$ > 0.12 to avoid overcrowding in the box before the SR-EV algorithm approaches the desired $\phi$.

 ### Output